More Than Just a List of Questions

 Why FAQs Are a Hidden Gem

-Think of your FAQ section as the intersection of marketing, UX, and customer support.
-It’s where real user questions meet real answers—and that means it’s full of opportunity.
+Think of your FAQ section as the intersection of marketing, user experience, and customer support.
+It’s where real user questions meet real answers, which means it’s full of potential.

 A smart FAQ strategy can: